Dysentery is an infection of the intestines that causes diarrhoea containing blood or mucus.

-- Don't prepare food for others until you've been symptom free for at least 48 hours.
+- Do not prepare food for others until you've been free of symptoms for at least 48 hours.

-- Don't go swimming until you've been symptom free for at least 48 hours.
+- Do not go swimming until you've been free of symptoms for at least 48 hours.

 - Where possible, stay away from other people until your symptoms have stopped.

-- Wash all dirty clothes, bedding and towels on the hottest possible cycle of the washing machine.
+- Wash all dirty clothes, bedding and towels on the hottest cycle of your washing machine.

-- Avoid sexual contact until you've been symptom free for at least 48 hours.
+- Avoid sexual contact until you've been free of symptoms for at least 48 hours.

-As shigella is easily passed on to others, you may need to submit stool (poo) samples to be given the all clear to return to work, school, nursery or a childminder.
+As shigella is easily passed on to others, you may need to submit poo (stool) samples to be given the all clear to return to work, school or nursery.

-The type of shigella you have and whether or not you or others are in a risk group will influence how long you need to stay away.
+The type of shigella you have and whether you, or others, are in a risk group will influence how long you need to stay away.

-Risk groups are people in certain occupations – including healthcare workers and people who handle food – as well as people who need help with personal hygiene and very young children.
+Risk groups are people with certain jobs (including healthcare workers and people who handle food), as well as people who need help with personal hygiene and very young children.
 Your environmental health officer will be able to advise you about this.

-It's not always necessary to see your GP if you have dysentery because it tends to clear up within a week or so.
+It's not always necessary to see a GP if you have dysentery, because it tends to get better within a week or so.

-However, you should see your GP if your symptoms are severe or they don't start to improve after a few days.
+However, you should see a GP if your symptoms are severe or they do not start to improve after a few days.
 Let them know if you've been abroad recently.

-If your symptoms are severe or persistent, your GP may prescribe a short course of antibiotics.
+If your symptoms are severe or persistent, a GP may prescribe a short course of antibiotics.
 If you have very severe dysentery, you may need treatment in hospital for a few days.